 Rosslyn’s Direction (from the Board’s global Ends Statement)

 Students will develop holistically to maximize their God-given potential, resulting in visionary leadership and service in the world community.

 - Spiritually, students will make progress towards living honest spiritual lives with high personal character and ethics, based on an encounter with Jesus Christ and his teachings.

-- Academically, students will develop virtuous intellectual character and outstanding academic abilities, skills, and knowledge base relative to their grade and aptitude level.
+- Academically, students will develop virtuous intellectual character and outstanding academic abilities, skills, and a knowledge base relative to their grade and aptitude level.

-- Physically, artistically, and relationally, students will move towards healthy lifestyles and the development of skills, which express their unique God-given gifts.
+- Physically, artistically, and relationally, students will move towards healthy lifestyles and the development of skills which express their unique God-given gifts.